M50 Reising: USMC deployment

-The producer, H&R, had not yet mastered mass-production technologies in 1940-1941, and many of the parts were hand fitted at the factory just like the company did with their commercial firearms; this lack of parts interchangeability was not a problem for a civilian security or police firearm, and the Marines had to accept it in order to get the weapons quickly, but it was very problematic when Reisings were maintained in the field under combat conditions; the Marines were not told not to mix up the parts during communal cleaning, as they were used to.
+The producer, H&R, had not yet mastered mass-production technologies in 1940–1941, and many of the parts were hand fitted at the factory just like the company did with their commercial firearms; this lack of parts interchangeability was not a problem for a civilian security or police firearm, and the Marines had to accept it in order to get the weapons quickly, but it was very problematic when Reisings were maintained in the field under combat conditions; the Marines were not told not to mix up the parts during communal cleaning, as they were used to.

 While more accurate than the Thompson, particularly in semi-automatic mode, the Reising had a tendency to jam.
-This was in part due to its overly complex delayed-blowback design.
-This design used a system of levers within the receiver to release a fragile firing pin that could break, rust, or freeze in the humid jungle climate.
-Another problem with this form of delayed blowback was the recess in which the bolt lodged when in battery.
+The problem with the Reising's form of delayed blowback was the recess in which the bolt lodged when in battery.
 If this accumulated dirt or fouling these could prevent the bolt from seating in it properly; and if this happened the trigger disconnector automatically prevented firing.
 In addition, the magazine was a staggered-column, single-cartridge feed design, and slight damage to the feed lips or debris in the magazine would render the magazine unusable.
 A partial solution to the magazine problem was the later introduction of a single-column magazine that reduced the capacity from 20 to 12 rounds.

 The Reising earned a dismal reputation for reliability in the combat conditions of Guadalcanal.
 The M1 carbine eventually became available and was often chosen over both the Reising and the Thompson in the wet tropical conditions, as the M1928 Thompson's built-in oiling pads in the receiver were a liability.